Navrongo Senior High School: Leadership

 The first headmaster was J.K Fiegbor.
 He was followed by Agyemang Dickson, Crawford, and then Mr. C.G MacDonald, probably the famous headmaster in the school's history.
 He used students to construct MacDonald Hall, the assembly place for students.
 Under him, the teaching of Mathematics so improved that it became a source of attraction for many talented students who wanted to better their Maths for progress into higher education.
 Mr. Adenze Kangah and Mr. Alosius Alexis Abem were also two well-known headmasters of the school in the 1980s before Madam Katumi assumed responsibility in the 1990s.
 She was instrumental in strengthening discipline and improving performance.
 Mr. Patrick Tangonyire took over in the 2000s.
+NAVASCO is today headed by Madam Mercy Babachuweh.